bouncyball-git/vpncbar-linux/README.md

 | VPN backends | vendored static `vpnc` | distro `vpnc` / `openconnect` |
 | Scoped DNS | scutil `State:/Network` | systemd-resolved via the vpnc-script |

-> **Wayland note:** the tray uses the StatusNotifierItem spec.
+> **Tray note:** the tray uses the StatusNotifierItem spec.
 It works natively on
 > **KDE Plasma** and on **Sway/Hyprland via Waybar**; on **GNOME** you need the
 > *AppIndicator and KStatusNotifierItem Support* extension.
-Wayland does not let a
-> client position a popup at the tray icon, which is why the rich list is a normal
+The rich list is a
-> window rather than a drop-down menu.
+> normal window rather than a drop-down menu (under Wayland a client can't
+> position a popup at the tray icon, so a window is used everywhere for
+> consistency).

 ## Requirements